karim-abdel/Statistic_Project/README.md

 # Statistic_Project
 ### This is even a more complete version

 Project of statistic about modelling cancer causalities.
-This was made in collaboration with *Karim Abdel*
+This was made in collaboration by *Lorenzo Tarricone* *Karim Abdel Sadek*

 Our motto is: